Managing pip Package DependenciesManaging pip Package Dependencies

 Install pip package dependencies at server startup

 This is another way of preventing the overload of downloading and installing pip package dependencies in each execution.
 You can install all the pip package dependencies, and then start the Kestra server.
-For Kestra standalone server, you can achieve this by running the command in the following fashion:
+For Kestra standalone server, you can achieve this by running the command below:

 bash